Neighbors poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Earl actively chooses to go to Vic and Ramona's house for dinner despite his reservations, crossing into their world of chaos and sexual tension., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False defeat: Earl's attempts to restore order completely fail.
+Significantly, this crucial beat False defeat: Earl's attempts to restore order completely fail.
 His marriage deteriorates, his home is invaded, and he realizes he cannot return to his old life., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Earl synthesizes chaos and order, embracing his transformation and deciding to fully enter the anarchic world his neighbors represent., demonstrating the transformation achieved throughout the journey.